 Devesi tried to imagine them in her tiny one room den, the only furniture was a worktable and one rickety old stool.
 Plus she didn’t have any food in the place.
 All she had to eat were the leftovers she had scrounged at midday from Isle-Peak during lunch.

 ‘I live on the fifth level in a tiny den.’
-Devesi explained.
+Devesi said.

 ‘You don’t live with Chaydo?’
 Dion’s eyebrows shot up in surprise.